-Ford will effect the spin-off on or about , 2000 by distributing on a pro rata basis all the shares of Visteon common stock that it owns ( shares) to holders of record of Ford common or Class B stock at the close of business on , 2000, the record date for the spin-off.
-The shares of our common stock will be validly issued, fully paid and nonassessable, and the holders of these shares will not be entitled to preemptive rights.
-See "Description of Capital Stock."
+Ford will effect the spin-off on or about

+by distributing on a pro rata basis all the shares of Visteon common stock that it owns (130,000,000 shares) to holders of record of Ford common or Class B stock at the close of business on the record date for the spin-off.
+Holders of shares of our common stock will not be entitled to preemptive rights.